 to simpler problems, and will be on material already covered in

 the lectures and/or homework assignments.
 Quizzes will be

-announced by email on the FRI before a MON, TUE, and WED quiz.
+announced on Blackboard on the FRI before a MON, TUE, and WED quiz.

-The five tests will cover material indicated in the schedule by
+The four tests will cover material indicated in the schedule by

 multiple choice (MC) questions.
 The problems may be similar to